aarneranta/gf-math/v3/README.md

 ## The design of MathCore

-MathCore is a minimalistic grammar for mathematical English.
+MathCore is a minimalistic grammar for mathematical English, with other languages added via a functor on GF Resource Grammar Library.
 It is based on the following principles:

 - **Completeness**: all Dedukti code can be translated to MathCore.
 - **Non-ambiguity**: all MathCore text has a unique parse tree and a unique translation to Dedukti.
 - **Losslessness**: Core is a lossless representation of Dedukti; that is, all Dedukti code translated to MathCore can be translated back to the same Dedukti code (module some differences yet to be specified).
 - **Traceability**: Dedukti code and MathCore text can be aligned part by part.
-- **Grammaticality**: MathCore text is grammatically correct English (with mathematical symbols and some mark-up to prevent ambiguity).
+- **Grammaticality**: MathCore text is grammatically correct natural language (with mathematical symbols and some mark-up to prevent ambiguity).
 - **Naturalness**: MathCore supports natural expressions for mathematical concepts using nouns, adjectives, verbs, and other structures conventionally used in mathematical text.
 - **Minimality**: MathCore is defined to have exactly one way to express each Dedukti judgement.
 Alternative ways are provided in Informath via NLG.
 Typically, the unique way is the most straightforward one.
 For example, complex mathematical expressions are given in their verbal forms ("the sum of x and y") rather than formulas ("x + y"), because formulas are not available when any of the constituents if not formal ("x + the successor of y").
-- **Extensibility**: MathCore can be extended with lexical information assigning English verbalizations to Dedukti identifiers.
+- **Extensibility**: MathCore can be extended with lexical information assigning natural language verbalizations to Dedukti identifiers.

 The following propertes are, however, *not* expected: